Facing a Notice Period Dilemma: What Happens If I Can't Serve or Pay?

 indu 182

-After going through the questionnaire correspondence, it appears that the issue lies in the fact that you are not satisfied with the current company due to a slightly better salary offer from another company.
-Your decision has led to the wastage of the company's precious time in hiring and completing essential paperwork.
+After reviewing the questionnaire correspondence, it seems the issue arises from your dissatisfaction with the current company due to a slightly better salary offer from another company.
+Your decision has resulted in the wastage of the company's valuable time in hiring and completing essential paperwork.
 Consequently, the company now has to repeat the hiring process to find a replacement for you.
-It is essential to consider why you expect leniency from the current company when your actions have put them in a challenging situation.
+It is crucial to consider why you expect leniency from the current company when your actions have placed them in a difficult situation.

 anshu-youngman

-Please note, I'm going for a package lower than this.
-This company had told me I'll be doing B2B sales.
-But now they are asking me to do both B2C and B2B, in which I'm supposed to travel to their dealer shops every day.
-Being female, I'm not seeing long-term prospects in this role.
-That's why I'm leaving.
-Just as an employer has to go through a lot of processes to onboard an employee, similarly, an employee also puts in a lot of effort to secure a job and settle in a good company.
+I'm going for a package lower than this.
+This company told me I would be doing B2B sales, but now they are asking me to do both B2C and B2B, which requires me to travel to their dealer shops every day.
+Being female, I don't see long-term prospects in this role, which is why I'm leaving.
+Just as an employer goes through many processes to onboard an employee, an employee also puts in a lot of effort to secure a job and settle in a good company.
 However, life always seems to come with disclaimers after good moments, and the same has happened to me.
 People may say I'm chasing money, etc., but in reality, I'm pursuing a work-life balance, a good profile, and a positive work culture.

 indu 182

-You have posted your query as anonymous and not cleared all the facts.
-If you post a query with half details, nobody can give you the right answer.
-If there are differences in job responsibilities, you can clearly communicate them.
+Dear, You have posted your query anonymously and have not provided all the facts.
+If you post a query with incomplete details, nobody can give you the right answer.
+Differences in Job Responsibilities If there are differences in job responsibilities, you should clearly communicate them.
 Have a discussion with HR.
 If they do not agree with you, make your decision.
 Furthermore, one month is nothing; time will pass while you are posting your query, etc.

 Vaishalee Parkhi